Free Tree Service Software,

 Built for the way tree service actually works.

 Tree service isn't general handyman work.
-You're sending $2K-$15K removal estimates with three-angle photos of a leaning oak, getting woken up the morning after a hurricane to a phone that won't stop ringing, coordinating a climber + bucket truck + chipper + ground crew, scheduling stump grinds a day after the climb, and selling annual hazard inspections to HOAs.
+You're sending removal estimates with three-angle photos of a leaning oak, getting woken up the morning after a windstorm to a phone that won't stop ringing, coordinating a climber plus bucket truck plus chipper plus ground crew, scheduling stump grinds a day after the climb, and selling annual hazard inspections to HOAs.
 The free plan accounts for all of it.

 Multi-Angle Photo Estimates with Tier Pricing

-A $12,000 oak removal sight-unseen is a leap of faith.
-Snap three angles of the tree from the truck — canopy, trunk and lean, drop zone next to the house — drop them into the estimate, and the homeowner sees exactly the tree you're going to take down.
-Then offer three side-by-side tiers on the same screen: Remove Only ($1,800), Remove + Grind Stump ($2,250), Remove + Grind + Haul Debris ($2,650).
-The customer taps the option they want and signs from their phone.
-Most tree operators see homeowners self-select up to the middle or top tier when the value comparison is visual on the spouse's screen at dinner instead of explained over the phone three hours earlier.
+Menutize estimates carry unlimited photos and side-by-side price tiers, so a homeowner approves a big removal from their phone without a second site visit.
+Snap three angles of the tree from the truck — canopy, trunk and lean, drop zone next to the house — drop them into the estimate, and the homeowner sees exactly the tree you're going to take down (a removal sight-unseen is otherwise a leap of faith).
+Then offer three tiers on the same screen: Remove Only, Remove + Grind Stump, and Remove + Grind + Haul Debris.
+The customer taps the option they want and signs.
+Visual tier comparison does the up-sell work for you: when the value difference is on the spouse's screen at dinner instead of explained over the phone three hours earlier, more homeowners step up to the middle or top option.

 Estimate & Invoice Open-Tracking

-A $10K removal estimate sits on a homeowner's phone for two or three days while the spouse looks at it, the neighbor weighs in, and somebody Googles the tree species.
-The contractor who knows when the quote has been opened gets to make the close call at the right moment — not on Monday morning when they've already moved on.
-Menutize logs every estimate email open, every estimate page view, every invoice open, and notifies you the moment it happens.
+Menutize notifies you the moment a homeowner opens your estimate or invoice — every estimate email open, every estimate page view, every invoice open is logged.
+That matters because a big removal estimate sits on a phone for two or three days while the spouse looks at it, the neighbor weighs in, and somebody Googles the tree species.
+Knowing when the quote was just opened lets you make the close call at the right moment — not on Monday when you've already moved on.
 You stop guessing and you stop chasing leads who already booked someone else.
-Most field-service tools either don't ship this or gate it behind a paid tier; we ship it on the free plan.
+Most field-service tools either don't ship open-tracking or gate it behind a higher tier; Menutize includes it on the free plan.

 Post-Storm Surge Dispatch